-20 Things That Helped Me Finish the MANCHILD Screenplay
+20 Things That Helped Me Finish the (Current Draft of the) MANCHILD Screenplay

-A few months ago I finished the screenplay for my feature MANCHILD (for now, at least, until we move to the next stage and start making changes for talent/locations/budget/etc).
+A few months ago I finished the screenplay for my feature MANCHILD (for now, at least).
 I’ll have more updates on the project soon, but suffice to say there’s been a long rewriting process since I ran my Kickstarter campaign over a year ago.
 And while this wasn’t the first screenplay I’ve written, it’s certainly the best, and the one on which I’ve worked the longest and hardest.
 Over the past two years, here are the things that have helped my screenwriting process.